 Adding Color to Your Boat Interiors Cabin

 If these examples leave you wanting more, go check out our Pinterest page and get even more ideas.
-Or you can stop by our page and check out our rugs (some of which come in fun colors, like this teal-striped one), and our throw pillows, like this fun flowery and striped pillow we have (that is almost sold out!)
+Or you can stop by our page and check out our sheets, blankets, duvets, comforters and quilts.
+All made to fit perfectly in boat V Berths!

 Again, just remember that less is more, but don’t be afraid to try new things to brighten up your sailboat interior.